oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

   * Change controller: IETF
   * Provisional registration?
 No

-To indicate that the content is an CWT-based Status List:
+To indicate that the content is a CWT-based Status List:

   * Type name: application
   * Subtype name: statuslist+cwt